 Guide To Teaching and Learning

-• What do you want your students to know and be able to do at the end of the course?
+• What do you really want students to be able to do and know at the end of the assignment, activity or course?

 • What should students hear, read, view or otherwise encounter?
 In other words, knowledge they should be familiar with.